NK-Mikey/Data_Analysis/README.md

 📘 Jupyter notebooks

-📊 Power BI dashboards (where applicable)
+📊 Report and Power BI dashboards (where applicable)

 📄 README inside (with explanation per project)